 - Atomicity to ensure the successful completion of the operation

-- Consistency to ensure that the modifications are done after successful completion of transaction
+- Consistency to ensure that the modifications are done after successful completion of the transaction

-- Isolation to ensure all transactions runs independent to each other
+- Isolation to ensure all transactions runs independently to each other

 - Durability to ensure the continuation of transaction in case of system failure